Information & Advice

 We also provide peer training, leadership development, courses and training in relevant and appropriate life skills, and personal development programmes.

-The health and well being of lesbian, gay and bisexual people is paramount to the purpose and ultimate success of The Lesbian & Gay Foundation.
+The health and well being of lesbian, gay, bisexual and trans* people is paramount to the purpose and ultimate success of The Lesbian & Gay Foundation.
 Please let us know if you need more information about how we can help you.
 Tel:0845 3 30 30 30 or e-mail: firstname.lastname@example.org

 Do you ❤ girls?
 We do!
 The Lesbian & Gay Foundation has a range of services for lesbian & bisexual women.read more